ohir/toggler/README.md

 **Toggler** is an observable state machine register.
 It orchestrates state transitions, validation, and finally it may notify observers of a just commited state change.

-**Toggler** instance may keep up to 52 boolean values (bits, flags, items) that can be manipulated one by one or in concert.
+**Toggler** instance may keep up to 63 (web 32) boolean values (bits, flags, items) that can be manipulated one by one or in concert.

 For direct use in ViewModels of _Flutter_ UI **Toggler** provides an independent _disabled_ property for each of state register bits and supports "radio grouping" among adjacent two or more of them.

-**Toggler** was designed for MVVM and similar newer architectures with unidirectional flow of state changes.
-It was specifically tailored for safe use with singleton _Models_.
+**Toggler** was designed for MVVM and similar newer architectures with unidirectional flow of state changes and it was specifically tailored for safe use with singleton _Models_.
-With ultimate goal of it being as safe as _Reactive_ setups but without hundreds of boilerplate _copyWith_ constructors for user to write.
+Because Toggler based state machine transitions are fully synchronous, these are reproducibly testable.

 Toggler is a single concrete class library with no dependencies.

-Test coverage: `100.0% (200 of 200 lines)`
+Test coverage: `100.0% (199 of 199 lines)`

 ## Why should I use this for app state managnment?

 TL;DR State machines, ie. _Models_, built on Toggler promise to be fully testable, as **all** state transitions within are dealt with by a **synchronous** code of "state fixers".
-Async things that in app will _signal_ Toggler can be mocked at ease and both their signals and their values permuted at will at test time - **reproducibly** on a **predictable** schedule.
+Async things that in app will _signal_ Toggler can be mocked at ease and both their signals and their values permuted at will at test time - **reproducibly** on a **predictable** schedule.  (_In author's opinion_) using Toggler for state transitions should be as safe as _Reactive_ setups but without hundreds of lines of boilerplate _copyWith_ constructors for user to write.

-Will Toggler deliver on this promise?
+Will Toggler deliver on its promise?
 Time will tell.
 That's a fresh idea and fresh code.

 Longer story at end of README

 ## When should I use this?

 If you know your app functionality will only grow.
+If you need elasticity.
+If you like to have control over your code paths.

 ## Observable State Register?

 Its simple:
-1. every _bit_ of a register reflects _something_ (an item) that may change in your _Model_.
+1. every _bit_ of a register reflects something (an _item_) that may change in your _Model_.
+(Terms _item, flag, bit_ (of Toggler) are used interchangeably in docs).
 2. if that _item_ changes, it _signals_ register about change: just with its given (at birth) bit _index_.
 If _item_ happens to be a boolean value, it can just be set, or toggled directly at the register, that also can be a _signal_.
 3. copy of a current register along with _signal_ bit position is then passed to the state machine _fixer_ realizing some business-logic for the _Model_.
-4. fixer, knowing who changed from _signal_, may inspect content of the _item_ then may flip, set, or clear respective bit of register to accept (or decline) signalled change.
+4. fixer, knowing who has changed from its _signal_ position, may inspect content of the _item_ then may flip, set, or clear respective bit of register to accept (or decline) signalled change.
 5. Fixer can also initiate change of other _items_, if state transition schema so mandates.
 Then bits of these other _items_ will also be toggled, set, or cleared.
 6. Finally, realized by fixer state machine arrives at its prescribed next stable state, new content of the register is compared to the previous, diff made, then this diff is exposed to the _outer world_.
 Eg. pushed to a _notifier_.
+Or statically read from Toggler's `chb` property.

 Observers from the _outer world_ seeing this diff (changed-bits signal) may decide whether the recent changes are of any interest to them.
 Simply with filtering coming diff with a bitmask.

 ## Getting started

-_Note: item, flag, bit (of Toggler) are used interchangeably in docs._
+_Toggler library does not depend on anything from Flutter and can be used server side with pure Dart:_.

  1. `$> dart pub get toggler` (for CLI)
- 1. `$> dart pub get uimodel` (for Flutter GUI binding)
+ 1. `$> dart pub get uimodel` (for Flutter GUI binding of the next example)
  2. import toggler: `import 'package:toggler/toggler.dart';`
  3. declare meaningful names for your flags/items/bits:
  ```Dart